-Thank you MasterVoices and artistic director Ted Sperling for the comfort, reflection, inspiration, and spirituality provided by Faith, sought during these times and premiered at this fourth and final chapter of Adam Guettel’s theatrical song cycle of Myths and Hymns.
+Thank you, MasterVoices and artistic director Ted Sperling, for the comfort, reflection, and inspiration provided by Faith by MasterVoices.
+During these times, peace is sought in this fourth and final chapter of Adam Guettel’s theatrical song cycle of Myths and Hymns.
 This multi-media masterpiece can be seen here.

-Faith was the ideal venue for completing a season offering artistic peace and consolation during global pandemic tumult.
-This apotheosis of dénouements reflected on prospects of better days and transcendent emergence, having effectively followed a natural evolution through the series from Flight, Work, and Love.
+Faith was ideal for completing a season offering artistic peace and consolation during the global pandemic tumult.
+This apotheosis of dénouements reflected prospects of better days and transcendent emergence, effectively following a natural evolution through the series from Flight, Work, and Love.

 In Awaiting You, against a simple backlit backdrop, Mykal Kilgore exquisitely expresses pensive musical poesis, capturing beauty and hope.
-“Maybe in God, we trust just a lucky charm, maybe faith is only hoping that we can rise anew.
-And so I rise and so I stand.
-I am awaiting you, ah, I will still be here standing here awaiting you.”
+“Maybe in God, we trust just a lucky charm; maybe faith is only hoping that we can rise anew.
+And so I rise, and so I stand.
+I am awaiting you.
+Ah, I will still be here standing awaiting you.”

 In Light After Darkness, a perfect finale and post-pandemic title, the Company and featured artists from the four-part series come together to sing, celebrate, and groove.

-This was a fantastic series, heartwarming, intimate, important, vital, using the magic of Internet technology, film, digital recording, creativity, music, drama, dance, visual art, and poetry to move, touch, celebrate, inspire, and illuminate both our spirituality and humanity.
+This fantastic series used the magic of Internet technology, film, digital recording, creativity, music, drama, dance, visual art, and poetry to move, touch, celebrate, inspire, and illuminate our spirituality and humanity.

 Running Time: Approx. 20 minutes